MicrosoftDocs/dynamics365smb-devitpro-pb/onprem/classifying-data-sensitivity.md

 * Investigate a field by viewing its contents.

 > [!Tip]
 > We have defined sample sensitivity classifications for the tables and fields in the Cronus demonstration company.
-You can use those classifications as inspiration when you classify your own tables and fields.
+The data and classifications are provided for demonstration purposes only.
+Please do not use them in a live production environment.
+However, you can use the classifications as inspiration when you classify your own tables and fields.

 ## See Also
 [Classifying Data](classifying-data.md)